All Episodes

 He paid people for some of that information.

-And another thing that is fascinating here is that nobody is looking at this as uh if you want to look at a Russian operation, they were trying to disparage uh President Trump during the campaign.
+And another thing that is fascinating here is that nobody's looking at this as if you want to look at a Russian operation, they were trying to disparage President Trump during the campaign.

-And if you look at the history of Fusion GPS and the connections they have with Russia, and uh I mean, down to Natalia Veselnitskaya, the woman that uh that everyone has been talking about, the Russian lawyer, uh the McGinski Act and Previson Holdings, all of these connect back to Russia.
+And if you look at the history of Fusion GPS and the connections they have with Russia, and I mean, down to Natalia Veselnitskaya, the woman that everyone has been talking about, the Russian lawyer, the McGinsky Act and Prebizon Holdings, all of these connect back to Russia.

 So it kind of takes that idea away.

-Tom, you actually were able to, through Freedom of Information Act request to get info on Hillary Clinton emails again, top secret classified special access program information that we didn't even know about till you got them.
+Tom, you actually were able to, through Freedom of Information Act requests, to get info on Hillary Clinton emails.

 Tell us about it.

-Yeah, well, there's uh, you know, 22 or so uh TCI uh classified uh materials on her system.
+Yeah, well, there's 22 or so TCI classified materials on her system.

-And uh now just today we found more records from Uma Abedin's email account, which was also on Hillary Clinton's secret system where there was classified information on it.
+And now just today, we found more records from Yuma Abedin's email account, which was also on Hillary Clinton's secret system, where there was classified information on it.

-So she's getting and receiving both Aberdeen and Mrs. Clinton are getting and receiving classified information, and it's coming out in drips and drips uh through the Freedom of Information Act process.
+So she's getting and receiving, both Aberdeen and Mrs. Clinton are getting and receiving classified information, and it's coming out and drips and drips through the Freedom Information Act process.

-And I and I and you've got to wonder who's running the show over there.
+And you've got to wonder who's running the show over there.

-You know, pr I I think Senator Sessions or Attorney General Sessions now has recused himself also from the Clinton email matters.
+You know, I think Senator Sessions, or Attorney General Sessions now, has recused himself also from the Clinton email matters.

-Uh in the end, though, the Justice Department is responsible for doing this, and they need to prove to us, the American people that's still infecting their investments.
+In the end, though, the Justice Department is responsible for doing this, and they need to prove to us, the American people, that the techniques isn't still infecting their investment.

 Well, it's called equal justice under the law, Tom.

-We have Joe Degenova and Victoria Tunsinger gonna stop by.
+We have Joe DeGenova and Victoria Tunsinger going to stop by.

 We'll come back.